bormaxi8080/starred/README.md

 - [Ileriayo/markdown-badges](https://github.com/Ileriayo/markdown-badges) - Badges for your personal developer branding, profile, and projects.

+## Scala

+- [twitter/the-algorithm](https://github.com/twitter/the-algorithm) - Source code for Twitter's Recommendation Algorithm

 ## Shell

+- [IvanGlinkin/Port-enumeration](https://github.com/IvanGlinkin/Port-enumeration) - Have you ever faced with the lack of possibility of using NMap?
+For instance if you have reverse shell as an unprivileged user and there are no useful tools preinstalled?
+This is a small script which
+- [IvanGlinkin/Host-enumeration](https://github.com/IvanGlinkin/Host-enumeration) - Have you ever faced with the lack of possibility of using NMap?
+For instance if you have reverse shell as an unprivileged user and there are no useful tools preinstalled?
+This is a small script which
+- [IvanGlinkin/Domain_checker](https://github.com/IvanGlinkin/Domain_checker) - Domain_checker application is the trial/demo version for the new EASM (External Attack Surface Management) system called HydrAttack (hydrattack.com), the main idea of which is, based only on the domai
 - [blackhatethicalhacking/OpenRediWrecked](https://github.com/blackhatethicalhacking/OpenRediWrecked) - A powerful and sophisticated tool for detecting and exploiting open redirect vulnerabilities using the sed utility and a selected list of carefully crafted payloads with encoding techniques.
 - [HACK3RY2J/Anon-SMS](https://github.com/HACK3RY2J/Anon-SMS) - A Tool To Send Messages Anonymously..
 - [blackhatethicalhacking/SecretOpt1c](https://github.com/blackhatethicalhacking/SecretOpt1c) - SecretOpt1c is a Red Team tool that helps uncover sensitive information in websites using ACTIVE and PASSIVE Techniques for Superior Accuracy!